Skip to content

 January 2026January 2026

-Parkside Eats will open this spring in Bennett Valley, taking over the former Lepe’s Taqueria space with a California comfort food menu influenced by Mexican flavors.
+Parkside Eats will open this spring, taking over the former Lepe’s Taqueria space with a California comfort food menu influenced by Mexican flavors.

 Posts navigation